pgmikhael/density-evaluator/README.md

 --density_cutoff 3 \
 --age_groups 40-50 50-60 60-70
 ```

+To format and save the data with deidentified IDs add the arguments `--deidentify_and_save --seed 123`.
+The seed is required to generate the deidentified IDs in a random manner.

 ## Output
 The script outputs the relative risk and odds ratio of the density measurements.
 The output is saved in a CSV file with the same name as the input file, but with `_results` appended to the name.
 For example, if the input file is `example_input.csv`, the output file will be `example_input_results.csv`.